Oliver-Timmerlid/Swish_Report_PDF/README.md

 # CustomTkinter CSV to PDF Converter

-This project is a simple application built using CustomTkinter that allows users to drag and drop a CSV file and convert it to a PDF file.
-The application provides a user-friendly interface for selecting the output location for the generated PDF.
+This project is a simple application built through vibe coding.
+I had an idea of what i wanted, which was a CustomTkinter app that allows users to drag and drop a CSV file and convert it to a PDF file.

-## Features

-- Drag and drop functionality for CSV file input.
-- Button to select the output location for the PDF file.
-- Conversion of CSV data to PDF format.
-- Example output included to showcase the generated PDF layout.

 ## Requirements